Physician’s Choice Sleep Aid Review

 My experience

-photo of two capsules I took of the physician's choice sleep aid
+two capsules of physician's choice sleep aid

 Valerian sleep aids are sometimes unpleasantly pungent, but the capsule did a good job of keeping the smell out of my nostrils in this case.